Spiced Crock Pot Pinto Beans (No Soak, GF)

 a bowl of the crockpot pinto beans served with a cloth napkin and silver spoon

 Crockpot Pinto Beans are a classic pantry staple meal.
-They’re very versatile, adaptable, nutritious and are found in almost everybody’s pantry.
-Slow Cooker Pinto Beans are a meal the whole family will love and can agree on too.
+They’re versatile, adaptable, nutritious, and are found in almost everybody’s pantry.
+Slow Cooker Pinto Beans is a meal the whole family will love and can agree on, too.

 the completed crock pot pinto beans inside a slow cooker and being served with a silver spoon